Vikaskumain/Food-App-Clone/README.md

 -Used Shimmer to make the UI friendly for the User.
 -Used Tailwind CSS for designing and styling the UI.
 -Used React Router for routing.
--Used Redux Toolkit for state management.
+-Used Redux Toolkit for state management,